 - Other organisations involved in our normal business practices, including our agents and contractors; and where you have given your consent.

 We may disclose your personal information overseas.
 However, if we do disclose this information outside Australia, we will do so on the basis that the information will be used only for the purposes set out in this document and in accordance with applicable laws.
 We may store your information in the cloud or other types of networked or electronic storage.
 As electronic or networked storage can be accessed from various countries via an internet connection, it is not always practicable to know in which country your information may be held.
 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.

 Individuals have a right to request access to the personal information that OpenCorpo holds about them and to request its correction.

-If you are unhappy with the response provided by us, you may refer your complaint to the Office of the Australian Information Commissioner www.oaic.gov.au
+If you are dissatisfied with the response we provide, you may make a complaint to the Privacy Commissioner via either www.oaic.gov.au or 1300 363 992.

 Where you have consented to receiving direct marketing communications from us, your consent will remain current until you advise us otherwise.
 However, you can opt out at any time in the following way;

 OpenCorp Privacy Officer